kadimetla/doc-adk-training/training/module06-programmatic-execution/lab.md

 Once you have completed the script, you can execute it directly from your terminal.

-1.  **Ensure your environment is set up:**
+1.  **Ensure your virtual environment is active.**
-    *   Make sure your virtual environment is active.
-    *   Make sure you have a `.env` file in the `adk-docs` root with your `MODEL` defined.

 2.  **Run the script:**
     ```shell
-    uv run python agent.py
+    python agent.py
     ```

 ### Step 4: Observe the Output

-If your script is correct, you will see the output printed directly to your console, showing the agent's response:
+If your script is correct, you will see output printed directly to your console, showing both the user's query and the agent's response:

 ```
+** User says: {'role': 'user', 'parts': [{'text': 'What is the capital of France?'}]}
 ** trivia_agent: The capital of France is Paris.
 ```